STEllAR-GROUP/hpxMP/README.md

 # hpxMP: An OpenMP runtime implemented using [HPX](https://github.com/STEllAR-GROUP/hpx)

-hpxMP is a portable, scalable and flexible application programming interface using OpenMP specification that supports multi-platform shared memory multiprocessing programming in C/ C++.
+hpxMP is a portable, scalable and flexible application programming interface using OpenMP specification that supports multi-platform shared memory multiprocessing programming in C/ C++. hpxMP is originally developed by our collaborator, Jeremy Kemp, hpxMP maps OpenMP calls to their equivalent HPX functions.
 OpenMP runtime shared library such as libomp.so, libgomp.so can be replaced with this library when you are running an OpenMP application.

 A recorded introduction video of hpxMP can be found [here](https://www.youtube.com/watch?v=ajDGWPDrcxU&index=12&list=PL7vEgTL3FalbVFwzkXLHpBRKlcJNULW1g).